bandya2003/MC-Exp/README.md

 Your app would keep crashing until and unless you have an Icon for the notifs.

+You can downlaod any icon image witha 480*480 p resolution and paste it in the folder.

 ### 4) Some Imp Conditions to maintain to run the app :

       Select Emulator device as  : Pixel 2 (5.0 1080x1920)